Đovani Roso: Post-playing career

 Roso appeared as the Pit Stop greeter during Leg 3 of HaMerotz LaMillion 2 ("The Amazing Race: Israel"), which took place in Dubrovnik, Croatia.

 In 2015, he participated in the reality TV series "Goalstar".
 In 2019, he participated and won the reality TV series "Survivor VIP" that was broadcast on Channel 13 in Israel.

+Personal life

+Roso speaks fluent Hebrew and is a naturalized Israeli citizen.